 It is recommended that you take your hybrid for a test drive before you buy it.
 You will want to make sure you have plenty of time for the test drive as you will want to drive it in all-electric mode.
 The acceleration of a hybrid car is definitely a different feel than if you are driving a vehicle that is all-electric.
 Another thing you will want to keep in mind is that an electric car will feel different when you are steering.
 It will not seem as responsive as a car that is gas only because electric motors are controlling the steering.

 If you do decide to look at a used hybrid you may also want to make sure you know where a mechanic is located, and one that works on hybrids.
 You can always take the car over there and have them take a look at it for you.
 You will also want to find out everything you can about the previous owners and their service records or accidents involving this particular car.

 The best model to choose for your hybrid is perhaps the Honda Civic Hybrid (except for the ones from 2007 and 2008 because of electrical motor issues).
 These vehicles, along with the Toyota Prius Hybrid, are on the top of the list for a good Buy Here Pay Here car to search for.
 If, however, you are in the market for an SUV you will have to look a lot harder.
 SUV hybrids are relatively new and therefore it is going to be difficult for you to find any used ones at the moment.

 After doing all of your research and asking all of the right questions, you can feel comfortable that you are doing what is best for you and your family.
-You will even be able to save some money on the insurance for your hybrid vehicle if you can find an independent Trusted Choice agent to help you get the right coverage.
-Keep in mind all of the things discussed in this article when you go to look at a used hybrid and you should be able to find the right car for your family.
+You will even be able to save some money on the insurance for your hybrid vehicle if you can find an pre-owned hybrid from an independent Trusted Choice agent.
+One to also help you get the right coverage.
+Keep in mind all of the things discussed in this article when you go to look at a used or pre-owned hybrid and you should be able to find the right car for your family.